-Wal-Mart has increased its percentage of the toy industry's sales at retail and the increase in our sales and the increased proportion of our sales to Wal-Mart is consistent with this change.
-No other customer accounted for more than 5% of our total net sales.
+Wal-Mart accounts for a large percentage of the toy industry's sales at retail and the proportion of the Company's sales to Wal-Mart is consistent with this.
+No other customer accounted for more than 10% of the Company's total net sales.

-At March 31, 2005 and December 31, 2004, the Company's three largest customers accounted for approximately 68.6% and 58.1%, respectively, of net accounts receivable.
+At September 30, 2005 and December 31, 2004, the Company's three largest customers accounted for approximately 62.5% and 58.1%, respectively, of net accounts receivable.
 The concentration of the Company's business with a relatively small number of customers may expose the Company to material adverse effects if one or more of its large customers were to experience financial difficulty.
 The Company performs ongoing credit evaluations of its top customers and maintains an allowance for potential credit losses.